Zhukowych/CancerSimulation/README.md

     yPC: 0.3
 ```

 Each config file must contain global and simulations sections.
 In global section you can redefine parameters that will be set to all of proposed simulations.
 In simulations section you can add from 1 to 4 simulations settings.
 Each simulation section must contain its name and list of parameters that should be changed in this simulation.
+Names of corresponding parameters are defined in table [Initial parameters](#initial-parameters)

 ## Simulation demonstrations

 ## Team